-- Completed a minimum of 128 credits including 64 in general education and 64 in nursing (Traditional and Sophomore Transfer Options). - Complete a minimum of 124 credits including 60 in general education and 64 in nursing (15 Month Option). - A student who transfers into the nursing program must complete a minimum of 44 credits in nursing at Bellin College.
-Please note: 30 of these 44 credits must be in upper level nursing courses. - Achieved a cumulative GPA of 3.0 or higher.
-Transfer courses are not applicable to BSN requirements in the 15 Month Option. - Completed all required courses with a grade of "C" or higher. - Fulfilled the student assessment test requirements. - Successfully completed all curriculum requirements no later than 6 years after initial entrance into the program. - It is mandatory for all graduates to have a professional photo taken or submitted.
+- Completed a minimum of 120 credits including 56 in general education and 64 in nursing.
+See the general education course requirements under "Admission Requirements" or the "Academic Plans" for credits required to graduate for each specific option. - A student who transfers into the Traditional, Sophomore Transfer, or Junior Transfer Options must complete a minimum of 44 credits (to include at least 33 nursing, of which 24 must be upper level) at Bellin College. - A student in the 15 Month option must complete the 64 credits in nursing at Bellin College with the exception of a pre-approved travel abroad course. - A student in the RN to BSN program must complete 30 credits (to include at least 16 upper level nursing) at Bellin College. - Completed all required courses with a grade of "C" or higher. - Fulfilled the student standardized assessment test requirements. - Successfully completed all curriculum requirements no later than six (6) years after initial entrance into the program. - It is mandatory for all graduates to have a professional photo taken or submitted.
 There is no cost to the student if the photo is taken by the vendor chosen by the College.
 If a photo is submitted, there may be costs incurred.
 This photo is used at the commencement ceremony and is also included in a collage of graduates.